 Although The Beatles had never performed the song live, you may, for pure fantasy reasons, want to view the animated simulation of the groups’ performance of “Mr. Kite” under a gazebo in Pepperland from the “Rock Band” video game.

-To surprised audiences in 2013, however, Paul decided to include "Mr. Kite" in the set list for his "Out There!" tour, which spanned from May 4th to August 14th of that year.
+To surprised audiences in 2013, however, Paul decided to include "Mr. Kite" in the set list for his "Out There!" tour, which began on May 4th of that year.
 Donning his Hofner violin-shaped bass, Paul sings lead vocals while the calliope sound effects swirl around to give a spirited performance of a song that never intended to be heard live.

 In a 2013 Rolling Stone magazine interview, Paul relates the intricacies of playing the song live. “’Mr. Kite’ is such a crazy, oddball song that I thought it would freshen up the set.
 Plus the fact that I'd never done it.
 None of us in The Beatles ever did that song (in concert)...That's challenging.
 I mean, something like ‘Being for the Benefit of Mr. Kite!’ is hard to do.
 Ask a bass player who sings.
 It's contrapuntal, man!
 It really is.
 I've got to sing a melody that's going to one place, and then I've got to play this bassline that's going to other places.
 It's a concentration thing.
 But that's half the fun of the show.
 I'm still practicing, still trying to figure it out…It's like, ‘How does this one go again?’…But like I said, you've got to look what you're doing when you play that one.”